 Using your points for the accommodation component of your trip instead of the journey can save you lots of money – particularly if you’re prepared to use a cheap economy flight deal to get to your destination.

-Last year I enjoyed a fabulous stay at Domes of Elounda, Crete.
-This high end Autograph Collection resort can be booked for just 45,000 Marriott points per night in peak season.
+This year, I enjoyed a fabulous two week stay at Domes of Elounda, Crete, saving me the equivalent of $23,500.
+This high end Autograph Collection resort can currently be booked for just 60,000 Marriott points per night in peak season.
 Located in the stunning Elounda Bay, this all-suite property offers private decks with sea views, a sumptuous breakfast each morning and dedicated child minding facilities.
 Would you bypass business class award flights for cheap Scoot airfares to Greece, and consider using your points here instead?

 2 – A ‘no black out’ policy allows you to book for in-demand dates

-As an example, during the 2018 Cherry Blossom season, I booked and stayed at the Ritz Carlton, Kyoto, using 70,000 Marriott points (the equivalent of 23,333 SPG points).
+As an example, during 2018 Cherry Blossom season, I booked and stayed at the Ritz Carlton, Kyoto, using 70,000 Marriott points.
 By comparison, the cash rate for an entry level room at the time of my stay was approximately $2,600 per night.
-This provided me with 8.97 cents value per SPG point – tremendous!
+This provided me with an exceptional point per $1 value for my outlay – tremendous!

 3 – When plans change, cancel your award night booking without penalty

-4 – Booking an award night can be incredibly cheap
+4 – Booking an award night doesn’t always require a lot of points

-While many people aspire to use their points for business and first class travel, you’ll need to outlay a significant amount of points to do so.
-By comparison, you can book a hotel award night very cheaply.
+While many people aspire to use their points for business and first class travel, you’ll usually need to outlay a significant amount of points to do so.
+By comparison, you can book a hotel award night for significantly less points.

-Let’s take SPG as an example.
-Until August 2018, you can book a weekend night in a lowest category property (Category 1) for just 2,000 points per night (the equivalent of 4,000 American Express Membership Rewards points), or a hotel in category 2 from just 3,000 points (the equivalent of 6,000 American Express Membership Rewards points).
+Let’s take Marriott Rewards as an example.
+You can book a weekend night in a lowest category property (Category 1) for just 10,000 points per night, or a hotel in category 2 from just 15,000 points.

-High earning cards like the AMEX Platinum Edge and the David Jones AMEX card earn you the equivalent of 1.5 SPG points per dollar spent at supermarkets.
-This means that you’re essentially earning a weekend night at a Category 1 SPG property for every $1,333 you spend on groceries – not bad!
+High earning credit cards can earn you multiple points per dollar spent at supermarkets and on other saoend.
+This means that you’re essentially earning a weekend night at a Category 1 Marriott property quickly on your grocery spend – not bad!

 5 – Hold elite hotel status?
 Get even more value from your award booking